UPPMAX/naiss_file_transfer_course/docs/communication/invitations.md

 # Invitations

 Part of [communication](../communication/README.md)
-is to have invitations in newletters.
+is to have invitations in newsletters.
 This page shows the texts posted in newsletters.

 <!-- markdownlint-disable MD013 --><!-- Prefer copy-paste-ability over 80 characters -->